Serre functors and graded categories: Graded categories

 Let $(\D, F)$ be a $G$-equivariant category and suppose $\D$ has Serre structure $(\se,\kappa)$.
 By Proposition \ref{prop:serre-comm-autoeq} we have canonical commutation maps

 which we could use to upgrade $\se$ to a $G$-equivariant functor.
 But for applications, especially with triangulated categories, it will be useful to consider more general commutation maps.

-Let $\chi:G\to\kk^\times$ be a character of $G$. \begin{definition} A \emph{$\chi$-equivariant Serre structure} on $(\D,F)$ is a triple $(\se,\sse,\kappa)$ where $(\se,\kappa)$ is a Serre structure for $\D$ and $\sse=(\sse_g:\se F^g\arr\sim F^g\se)_{g\in G}$ with $\sse_g=\chi(g)\zeta_{F_g}$. \end{definition} Note that equivariant Serre functors have previously appeared in the physics literature: see \cite[Appendix A]{laz}.
+Let $\chi:G\to\kk^\times$ be a character of $G$. \begin{definition} A \emph{$\chi$-equivariant Serre structure} on $(\D,F)$ is a triple $(\se,\sse,\kappa)$ where $(\se,\kappa)$ is a Serre structure for $\D$ and $\sse=(\sse_g:\se F^g\arr\sim F^g\se)_{g\in G}$ with $\sse_g=\chi(g)\zeta_{F^g}$. \end{definition} Note that equivariant Serre functors have previously appeared in the physics literature: see \cite[Appendix A]{laz}.

 It is immediate from the definition that: if a Serre structure exists for $\D$ then, for every character $\chi$, a $\chi$-equivariant Serre structure exists on $\D$.
+Therefore there is some redundancy in the previous definition, but we still find it useful to record the natural isomorphism $\sse$ explicitly.
 Note also that: if $(\se,\sse,\kappa)$ is a $\chi$-equivariant Serre structure for $(\D,F)$ then the pair $(\se,\sse)$ is automatically an equivariant autoequivalence of $(\D,F)$.